clij/clij-docs/README.md

 The additional speedup comes from the caching mechanism mentioned above.

 **Heureka, we can spare 90% of the time by executing the operation on the GPU!**
 And this works on a small laptop without dedicated GPU.
+I tested some more systems, just to see if and how fast CLIJ performs.
+The following numbers are time measurements from the second run:
-Running the same macro under Fedora linux on an Intel Core i7-8550U CPU with Intel HD Graphics, the time saving is just 50%.
+* Running the same macro under Fedora linux on an Intel Core i7-8550U CPU with Intel HD Graphics, it takes 10 seconds.
+* On an **NVidia TITAN XP, it takes 0.7 seconds**.
+* An AMD Ryzen 3 / Vega GPU needed 4 seconds to perform the test.
 These are just rough benchmarks.
 When ClearCLIJ matures, I might do a more detailed benchmarking of several methods.
 This example here should just motivate you to test your workflow on a GPU and guide you how to evaluate its performance.